Life is Beautiful Festival

 The founder had a heart attack in his twenties.
 The experience reshaped how he saw his life and what he wanted to put into the world.
 Life is Beautiful was the result, planted in a neighborhood the city had written off.
 The mark had to carry both: a personal turning point and a cultural renewal.

 The creative relationship was direct: me and the founder, no committee, no rounds of options.
-That directness is how the identity came together fast and right.
+That directness let the identity move straight from concept into production.
 The logo became iconic enough that the festival gave out free tattoos of it on opening day, and people lined up.

 Downtown's graffiti was the visual vocabulary.
 Raw, layered, defaced, repainted, alive.
 I drew the heart in that language: paint thrown by hand, edges left rough, a mark that looked older than the festival itself.
 One symbol holding multiple layers of meaning.